TheOdinProject/curriculum/foundations/html_css/the-box-model/the-box-model.md

 ![lines](https://cdn.statically.io/gh/TheOdinProject/curriculum/main/foundations/html_css/the-box-model/imgs/odin-lined.png)

 OK, so there might be some circles in the above image... but when it comes to layout, they fit together like rectangular boxes and not circles.
-In the end, laying out a webpage and positioning all of its elements is deciding how you are going to nest and stack these boxes.
+In the end, laying out a webpage and positioning all its elements is deciding how you are going to nest and stack these boxes.

-The only real complication here is that there are multiple ways to manipulate the size of these boxes, and the space between them, using `padding`, `margin`, and `border`.
+The only real complication here is that there are many ways to manipulate the size of these boxes, and the space between them, using `padding`, `margin`, and `border`.
 The assigned articles go into more depth on this concept, but to sum it up briefly:

 *   `padding` increases the space between the edge of a box and the content inside of it.
 *   `margin` increases the space between a box and any others that sit next to it.